| Overview of Eugene looking west on Franklin Boulevard. Skinner Butte in background, right. c.1927 - Catalog Number: CS287

 Fall Speaker Series!

-These follow-on Fall Speaker Series programs at the Lane County Historical Museum are also free and open to the public:
+This is the third and final program in the Fall Speaker Series.
+All such programs at the Lane County Historical Museum are free and open to the public:

 Thursday, October 2, 6:00-7:00 PM, at Museum.
 Author Leta Neiderheiser on her book, Jesse Applegate, A Dialogue with Destiny.
 Get your copy autographed!